sentryco/SplitViewKit/README.md

 ## Problem:

 1. `NavigationSplitView` Is fairly easy to setup.
 But has many edge cases to account for.
+Adding this complxity in the app scope makes the code uneccecaraly complex.
 2. Managing column-widths for different modes is challanging.
 Unless you use `navigationSplitViewStyle: .automatic` which solves it but is poorly implemented from a usability POV
 3. Customizing the navigation-bar in different modes is complex
+4. MacOS and iPad has slighly different nuances of how SplitView works.

 ## Solution:

-1. There is an `Example-project` included in this package, that makes it easier to understand how to work with `NavigationSplitView`
+1. Move the complexity that comes with implementing splitview support to this kit.
+Instead of sprinkling split-view code all over your app.
+There is an `Example-project` included in this package, that makes it easier to understand how to work with `NavigationSplitView`
-2. The framework supports providing your own `column-width` calculations.
+2. The kit supports providing your own `column-width` calculations.
 Letting you set your own "responsive breakpoints"
-3. The framework supports providing your own "navigation-UI" for the different modes, by reacting to sizeClass, orientation and winSize changes.
+3. The kit supports providing your own "navigation-UI" for the different modes, by reacting to sizeClass, orientation and winSize changes.
 Adding UI above the splitview is also supported.
+4. The kit handles the different ways SplitView works for iPad and macOS.
+Side effects are documented etc.

 ## Example: